First steps with PrestaShop 1.6

 Check and bank wire are the only two payment methods which are enabled by default.
 If you choose to keep them, you need to configure them with your information: check order and address, account owner, bank details (IBAN, BIC, etc.).

 These payment methods are configured through the "Bank Wire" and "Payment by check" modules, which you can find in the "Payments & Gateways" category of the modules list.

 Configure carriers and shipment

 Products sold on your shop must be shipped to your customers – unless you only sell downloadable products, in which case the "Shipping" menu will be of little use to you.

 Whether you are sending your products yourself by regular post office mail, or you have set up a contract with a carrier, you should set this information within PrestaShop.

 See the "Managing Shipping" chapter of this guide in order to learn about shipping and carriers.

 Merchandise return is not enabled by default.
-If you want to allow your customers to return products and get a refund or a voucher, you can do it in the "Merchandise return (RMA) options" of the "Merchandise returns" page, under the "Customer service" menu.
+If you want to allow your customers to return products and get a refund or a voucher, you can do it in the "Merchandise return (RMA) options" of the "Merchandise return" page, under the "Orders" menu.

-Merchandise returns are explained in the "Managing the Customer Service" chapter of this guide.
+Merchandise return is explained in the "Managing Orders" chapter of this guide.

 Choose your theme